Astribus/Astribus/README.md

 - 👋 Hi, I’m @Astribus
 - 👀 I’m interested in ...
-Machine Learning and AI
+Data Science
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Projects of any kind relating to AI/Tech innovation
 - 📫 How to reach me ...
 My Gmail vocal011108@gmail.com